 Why you should listen

 Wael Ghonim is a computer engineer, an Internet activist, and a social entrepreneur.
-He is a co-founder of Parlio, a new media platform for public conversations that rewards civility.
+He is a co-founder of Parlio, a new media platform for public conversations that rewards civility, which has been acquired by Quora.
 Wael is a senior fellow at Ash Center for Democratic Governance at Harvard University.

 Wael spent 6 years at Google during which he used to head up Marketing and Product in the MENA region responsible of driving the growth of Google's products across the region and evangelizing the use of the Internet and growing the Arabic content in the region.